ricardovdf/CollectionViewCellWithAutoLayout/README.md

 # CollectionViewCellWithAutoLayout
-Sample project demonstrating Collection view cells with AutoLayout in iOS 8 written in Swift
+Swift project demonstrating Collection view cells with AutoLayout in iOS 8

 - Implements AutoLayout with [PureLayout](https://github.com/smileyborg/PureLayout)
 - No storyboards, all UI is done programmatically